Key Q3 Dates for HR

-Time flies when you’re having fun!
-It seems like just yesterday we were ringing in the new year and now we’re headed into the second half of 2018.
-With the start of Q3, departments across the company will be working hard to put the pieces in place to reach their end of year goals.
-In HR, Q3r is the perfect time to focus on employee engagement and your own career development before facing down the year end/year start tasks that come in Q4.
+In Q3, departments across your company will be working hard to put the pieces in place to reach their end of year goals.
+In HR, Q3 is the perfect time to focus on employee engagement and your own career development before facing down the year end/year start tasks that come in Q4.

 Here are the key dates to keep in mind for the upcoming quarter: